johnha881/AWS-Projects/EventBridge-InProgress/README.md

 ![23](https://github.com/user-attachments/assets/e84fc0b4-0815-4ec8-8745-bb914a00b54c)

-7. Take not of the "color" "blue" that is shown in the message details.
+7. Take note of the 'color: blue' that is shown in the message details.
 If we sent a message that kept the color "red", SQS would not have received this event.

 ![24](https://github.com/user-attachments/assets/9c429818-92d7-407a-9d12-d5866a56533d)